Hurricane Ridge

 Visiting Hurricane Ridge in Washington (Full Guide)

 Hurricane Ridge is one of the best places to visit in Olympic National Park!
 Located high in the Olympic Mountains, views from Hurricane Ridge extend all the way to Canada on a clear day.
 Hurricane Ridge was named for the intense winds that can travel through the area.
 If you want to see snowcapped mountains, subalpine meadows, and expansive vistas, make sure you visit Hurricane Ridge.
 I’ve visited Hurricane Ridge several times, and it’s one of my favorite destinations in Washington State.
+The last time I visited the views were limited because of wildfire smoke, so it’s a good idea to time your visit with the weather.
 In this article, I’m sharing everything you need to visit Hurricane Ridge.

 *Important Update: The Hurricane Ridge Lodge suffered fire damage in 2023 and needs to be re-built.
 Hurricane Ridge is open for winter activities with temporary facilities available.
 Be prepared to be self-sufficient for your trip.
 Follow the National Park Service for updates about Hurricane Ridge.